Traveling to Cabo San Lucas | Where to Stay + What to Eat

 Things to Do in Cabo San Lucas

-For even more Baja activities, a day trip to Todos Santos, snorkeling at Cabo Pulmo National Park or swimming with the whale sharks near La Paz are just a few of the fun Baja activities you can do.
+For even more Cabo San Lucas activities, a day trip to Todos Santos, snorkeling at Cabo Pulmo National Park or swimming with the whale sharks near La Paz are just a few of the other fun things you can do when visiting.

 Cabo San Lucas Money Tips

-The official currency of Mexico is the peso so when it comes to money and paying for things in Cabo San Lucas, it’s best to use pesos.
-Some places do accept dollars but in general, when you pay with dollars, you’ll get change in pesos and the exchange rate is not good.
+Mexico’s currency is the peso so when it comes to money and paying for things in Cabo San Lucas, it’s best to use them.
+Yes, some places accept dollars but when you pay with dollars, the change you get in return is pesos and the exchange rate is not good.

-If you don’t have pesos when you arrive, get a few at the airport to get you started for tips and whatnot.
+With the dollar already falling against the peso, you probably want to save every penny, or peso, you can.
+If you don’t have pesos when you arrive, you can always get a few at the airport to get you started on tips and whatnot.
 Then later, use an ATM for a better exchange rate.
 Just remember to decline the conversion for less fees.

 What if I don’t speak Spanish?